Diokuz/baron/docs/api.md

     // Default: this (in jQuery mode).
     scroller: '.scroller',

     // `Root` html element for baron.
-Use this param when your html-scrollbar content is outside scroller
+Use this param when your html-scrollbar content is outside of scroller
     // Default: scroller
     root: '.my_scroller',